michelp/cryptoalgebra/README.md

 ![Currently defined Adjacency Graphs](./docs/AdjacencyTable.png)

-By encoding the block number, transaction index, and output index into the key used to store elements, CoinBLAS stores graphs in a linear fashion, new blocks are always appended onto the "end" of the matrix.
+By encoding the block number, transaction index, and output index into the key used to store elements, Matrices stores graphs in a linear fashion, new blocks are always appended onto the "end" of the matrix.
 Each block is a 2**32 "space" to fill with transactions and outputs, whose ids are always between the start of the current block and the start of the next.

 This time linear construction defines a way of encoding the matrix position of blocks, transactions, and outputs in "block time" so to speak, let's see how to store the bitcoin graph as incidence matrices.
 A bitcoin transaction can have multiple inputs and outputs.
 The inputs are the outputs of previous transactions.
 So our incidence matrices will map "Input to Transaction" on one side and "Transaction to Output" on the other: